surena-zolfaghari/Notes/README.md

 - Computer notes: is about python, AI, etc

-- Stuff: Probably it will remove, it's not important.
-They are my personal notes.

 - Template: It's a general format that I follow to my notes.
 You can skip this, because it just includes some template for my notes.

 - Excalidraw: Includes my draw which all of them in my notes for better understanding.